ts-oh/library/README.md

 ### Lessons/Comments

 This project involved creating a constructor (later class syntax) to create instances of book objects.
 The initial challenges that I faced were how to create a new book object by receiving values from the user.
-Other challenges included were how to change the read status on the object and deleting specific books through DOM manipulation.
-Overall, I had enjoyed making this since the project was practical and I could see how some of these aspects are seen in real-world applications.
+Other challenges included, how to change the read status on the object and deleting specific books through DOM manipulation.
+Overall, I had fun making this since the project was practical and I could see how some of these aspects are seen in real-world applications.